-The exhaust power valve is important for a good and even power output of the engine, problems with this issue can be found in exhaust power valve.
+The exhaust power valve is important for a good and even power output of the engine, sometimes, issues with engine power output are related to the power valve.

-- If the machine suddenly starts to pull strongly at 7,500 rpm and the power output increases abruptly, this indicates that the power valve is permanently open.
+- If the engine suddenly starts to pull strongly at 7,500 rpm and the power output increases, this indicates that the power valve is permanently open.

 - If the engine does not reach speeds higher than 9,000 rpm while driving, this indicates that the power valve is permanently closed.